microsoft/OpenAPI.NET/README.md

 };
 ```

-Reading and writing a OpenAPI description
+Reading and writing an OpenAPI description

 ```C#
 var httpClient = new HttpClient